BuvinJT/distbuilder/docs/QtCpp.md

 reserved primarily for these specific files.
 It is a good practice to keep your C++ and QML split apart anyway, so this is a logical design either way.

+## Additional Options

+In addition to the options for the QMake integration demoed and discussed, there are a handful more worth noting.
+These are all optional command line switches provided by the default `qmakeInit` mechanism.

+### srcDir

+While this parameter is optional, it's generally a good idea to specify it.
+This is used to resolve relative paths to resources.
+If ommited, the "source directory" will be the parent directory to the requisite `exePath` value (i.e. the dynamic *build directory*) where QMake produced the C++ binary.

+In the demos, as is more likely desirable, the root directory to the project's source has been passed.
+If you wish to point this base path for resources to some other location (e.g. a specific sub directory within your project), you may do so with this option.

+### resource

+The `--resource` switch (or `-r` for short) maybe passed repeatedly.
+Use this to bundle additional resources into the package.
+Note that relative paths will be resolved against the `--scrDir` path.

+You may, of course, added resources to the package from within the Python build script, rather than passing that in from an external source in this manner.

+### exeName

+In some contexts, it is desirable to rename the exe which was built by QMake, when it comes time to package and distribute it.
+This is convenience option for that purpose.

+### askPass

+This option is only pertinent for Linux users.

+In the examples, you'll find this near the end of the package QMake script:

+    # On Linux, you may optionally provide a custom "AskPass" program to handle
+    # password input for root/sudo privileges if required
+    #linux: packageCmd += --askPass $$quot( $$clean_path( /usr/share/git-cola/bin/ssh-askpass ) )

+In order to run the integration from a non-tty gui context (e.g. Qt Creator), you will need to lean on an "ask password" utility.
+When you attempt to use the package script for the first time, it may fail because no such tool is found on the system.
+It will suggest you install "OpenSSH Askpass".
+If you prefer something else, or have that installed in a path the script can't locate, uncomment this QMake directive and provide that detail (e.g. the git-cola path demoed).